semrush/intergalactic/website/docs/patterns/confirm-dialog/confirm-dialog.md

 @## Description

 A **confirmation dialog** asks users whether they are sure that they want to proceed with a command that they have just issued to a system.
-It's that consists of [Modal] (components/modal/).
+It's that consists of [Modal](components/modal/).

 It’s a second chanse for user to predict issues, but it wouldnt be one if users automate their response to the conformation and simply click Yes without thinking further.